 - SAT or ACT score report, for a test taken prior to starting undergraduate studies, or GRE test score report.
 If GRE, the report must be of a test taken in the last five years.
-If the SAT or ACT in high school, then the GRE is required.
+If you did not take the SAT or ACT in high school, then the GRE is required.
 If the SAT or ACT scores appear on your high school transcript, we will accept them as the official score report.
-If the scores do not appear on your transcript, you should request an official score report of the SAT, ACT, or GRE to include with your packet or have one sent directly to the Johns Hopkins Post-Baccalaureate Premedical Program using the following institution codes.
+If the scores do not appear on your transcript, you should request an official score report of the SAT, ACT, or GRE to be sent directly to the Johns Hopkins Post-Baccalaureate Premedical Program using the following institution codes.
 Please do not use the general Johns Hopkins University code when ordering your reports.

 - 5874 (SAT)

 - Acknowledgment Form